postmanlabs/postman-flows/docs/blocks.md

 A block is a small actor/process that perform some predefine action.
 Flows comes in-built with some predefined blocks.
 A block starts executing when it has some data in all of it's input ports.

 > This page is maintained as a source of truth for all the blocks that are available within Flows.
-Uses the ideas section of discussion to suggest any modifications in behavior to the existing blocks or any ideas for new blocks.
+Use the ideas section of discussion to suggest any modifications in behavior to the existing blocks or any ideas for new blocks.

 ## Stability